oav27/Fantasy-Summer-Scratch-Game/README.md

 ### Brainstorm:

 It all started when my friend and I were at a computer science camp.
 We were there prepping for the beginning of our high school career, and they were having a video game contest.
 They wanted kids to randomly pair up and make a game.
-So my friend Sammy, and I paired up to make a game.
+So my friend, Sammy, and I paired up to make a game.

 We wanted it to be a fun, and easy game because we were quite bereft of game-creating knowledge.
 He wanted to do a fun maze game, and I wanted to do a quick battle with a fantastical element.
 Together we compromised and composed of a game that had both ideas act as game levels.